Social security contributions

 Under the special system, referred to as 'settlement of taxes at the time of inheritance':

-- Gifts of up to a total of JPY 25 million will be exempt from gift tax.
+- Gifts of up to a total of JPY 25 million are exempt from gift tax.
 Several gifts can be made tax-free as long as the total gifts do not exceed the JPY 25 million threshold.

 - Gifts are taxed at a rate of 20% on the amount exceeding the accumulated threshold of JPY 25 million.
 The amount of gift tax, if any, will be treated as a prepayment of tax against a future inheritance tax liability.